wany1601/CplusplusCourse/Lecture/Lecture01 - Introduction.md

 5. **loading**: load the program into memory
 6. **executing**: executing the code

-## 1.3 Tools
+## 1.4Tools

 1. **Integrated development environment (IDE)**: a software that contains multi-tools for programmers to develop, e.g.: Visual Studio (2019, Community).
 An IDE contains complier, debugger and other automatic tools to accelerate the programming speed.
    * Pro: powerful and integrated
    * Con: Huge and heavy
-2. Editor: a software that supports text editor.
+2. **Editor**: a software that supports text editor.
 Programmers need to install additional tools such as compiler to execute the code.
 E.g.: Visual Studio Code, Sublime, Atom.
    *  Pro: Small and light
    * Con: Need to additional tools

+TDD test-driven development

+int m(int p1)

+3 -> 9

+5 -> 27

+-3  -> 99 x    0

+0 ->

+9999999 ->